Skip to content

 Args:

-start_date (pd.Timestamp): The start datetime of the simulation.
+start_date (pd.Timestamp): The start datetime of the simulation, i.e. which products are loaded into the simulation.
 Must be timezone aware.

-end_date (pd.Timestamp): The end datetime of the simulation.
+end_date (pd.Timestamp): The end datetime of the simulation, i.e. which products are loaded into the simulation.
 Must be timezone aware.

 storage_max (float, optional): The maximum storage capacity of the storage unit (MWh).
 Default is 10.0.